zonca/zonca-blog/_posts/2022-01-10-dask-gateway-jupyterhub.md

 You can modify the image you are using for Jupyterhub in `dask_gateway/config_jupyterhub.yaml`.

 To assure that there are not compatibility issues, the "Client" (JupyterHub session), the dask gateway server, the scheduler and the workers should all have the same version of Python and the same version of `dask`, `distributed` and `dask_gateway`.
 If this is not possible, you can test different combinations and they might work.
-For example I tested a "Client" on Python 3.6 and everything else with Python 3.7 and seems to be working fine.
+The Pangeo notebook image I am using has a `dask` version too new compared to Dask Gateway 0.9.0, so I downgrade it directly in the example Notebook.

 Then redeploy JupyterHub: